-Autism Queensland is one of Australia’s largest and longest serving providers of services for children and adults on the autism spectrum.
+Autism Queensland is one of Australia’s largest and longest serving providers of services for autistic children and adults.
 Our highly skilled team deliver specialised, evidence-informed NDIS services and supports including specialist and diagnostic assessments, individual therapy, group therapy programs, early childhood programs, school advisory services, supported independent living, professional development and parent education, vocational and life skills programs for adults.
 We also operate an accredited, independent school with three campuses and centres in Sunnybank Hills, Brighton, Gladstone, Rockhampton, Mackay, Cairns, Inverell & Surrounding Areas as well as state and nation-wide services.
-Autism Queensland conducts and supports research and promotes evidence-informed practice to enhance the potential of individuals on the spectrum to achieve valued life outcomes.
+Autism Queensland conducts and supports research and promotes evidence-informed practice to enhance the potential of autistic individuals to achieve valued life outcomes.

 Every donation makes a difference, no matter how big or small.
-With your generous support, we can continue to provide specialised education and therapy services for individuals on the autism spectrum.
+With your generous support, we can continue to provide specialised education and therapy services for autistic individuals.

 Autism Queensland is legally required to approve all community and business fundraising activities so, before you get started in your fundraising for us, we will need to authorise your fundraising event or activity.
 This will be done via email from your Autism Queensland representative.